tillitis/tillitis-key1/hw/application_fpga/fw/README.md

   Usual to detect broken flash and a signal to use the backup copy.

-The digest, signature and pubkey are reported from the `PRELOAD_GET_DIGSIG` system call as a part of chaining of apps.
+The digest, signature and pubkey are reported from the `PRELOAD_GET_METADATA` system call as a part of chaining of apps.
 See Management app, chaining apps and verified boot.

 The storage status field is 0 if not allocated by an app and 1 if